 The Company's financial assets that are subject to expected credit loss model (ECL) include financial assets measured at amortized cost.
 The Company applies the 12-month ECL approach to measure expected credit losses for financial assets at amortized cost.
 To measure the expected credit losses, the financial assets have been grouped based on shared credit risk characteristics.
 The expected loss rates are based on the qualitative and quantitative assessment for the grouped receivables.
 Inputs used in determining the expected credit loss rates include the historical loss rates, reflecting current and forward looking information on macroeconomic factors affecting the ability of the customers to settle its obligation.
 The Company has identified that inflation is the most relevant macroeconomic factor that must be considered in calculating their expected credit loss rate.
-Qualitatively, the Company may also assess any changes in the credit risk may include the following: significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganization, and default or delinquency in payments are considered indicators that the receivable is impaired.
+Qualitatively, the Company may also assess any changes in the credit risk to determine whether impairment should be measured using the lifetime ECL.
+Changes in credit risk may include the following: significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganization, and default or delinquency in payments are considered indicators that the receivable is impaired.
 In determining the amount of provision, the expected credit loss rate is applied to the gross carrying amount of the financial asset.